 FORSKOLIN Side Effects & Safety

-Forskolin is POSSIBLY SAFE for most adults when used appropriately by IV, inhalation (breathing in), or as eye drops.
+Coleus is POSSIBLY SAFE for most adults when given intravenously (by IV), when inhaled (breathed in), or when applied as eye drops.
 However, there can be some side effects.
-When given by injection, forskolin can cause flushing and low blood pressure.
-When inhaled, forskolin can cause throat irritation, cough, tremor, and restlessness.
-Eye drops containing forskolin can cause stinging.
+When given by IV, coleus can cause flushing and low blood pressure.
+When inhaled, coleus can cause throat irritation, cough, tremor, and restlessness.
+Eye drops containing coleus can cause stinging.

-Bleeding disorders: There is some evidence that forskolin might increase the likelihood of bleeding.
+Bleeding disorders: There is some evidence that coleus might increase the risk of bleeding in some people.

-Heart disease (cardiovascular disease): There is some concern that forskolin might interfere with treatment for diseases of the heart and blood vessels (cardiovascular disease) and could worsen them.
-Forskolin might significantly lower blood pressure.
-Use forskolin with caution if you have a heart problem.
+Heart disease: Coleus might lower blood pressure.
+There is some concern that coleus might interfere with treatment for heart or blood vessel diseases and could make these conditions worse.
+Use coleus with caution if you have a heart problem.

-Surgery: Forskolin might increase bleeding during and after surgery.
-Stop using forskolin at least 2 weeks before a scheduled surgery.
+Surgery: Coleus might increase bleeding during and after surgery.
+Stop using coleus at least 2 weeks before a scheduled surgery.

 Major Interaction Do not take this combination

-- Medications for high blood pressure (Calcium channel blockers) interacts with FORSKOLIN
+- Medications for high blood pressure (Calcium channel blockers) interacts with COLEUS